History of logarithms: Impact

 Writing in 1914 on the 300th anniversary of Napier's tables, E. W. Hobson described logarithms as "providing a great labour-saving instrument for the use of all those who have occasion to carry out extensive numerical calculations" and comparing it in importance to the "Indian invention" of our decimal number system.

 Napier's improved method of calculation was soon adopted in Britain and Europe.
-Kepler dedicated his 1620 Ephereris to Napier, congratulating him on his invention and its benefits to astronomy.
+Kepler dedicated his 1620 Ephemeris to Napier, congratulating him on his invention and its benefits to astronomy.
 Edward Wright, an authority on celestial navigation, translated Napier's Latin Descriptio into English in 1615, shortly after its publication.
 Briggs extended the concept to the more convenient base 10, or common logarithm.

 “Probably no work has ever influenced science as a whole, and mathematics in particular, so profoundly as this modest little book [the Descriptio].
 It opened the way for the abolition, once and for all, of the infinitely laborious, nay, nightmarish, processes of long division and multiplication, of finding the power and the root of numbers.”

 The logarithm function remains a staple of mathematical analysis, but printed tables of logarithms gradually diminished in importance in the twentieth century as mechanical calculators and, later, electronic pocket calculators and computers took over computations that required high accuracy.
 The introduction of hand-held scientific calculators in the 1970s ended the era of slide rules.
 Logarithmic scale graphs are widely used to display data with a wide range.
 The decibel, a logarithmic unit, is also widely used.
+Base 10 "p" measures of concentration, activity, or equilibrium constants (e.g. pH, pOH, pO2, pK_{h}, etc.) are used in chemistry.